-Students may appeal decisions related to professional development concerns and/or dismissal by submitting a letter-of-appeal to the Program Director within 15 days of receiving notification of the issue.
+Students may appeal decisions related to professional development concerns and/or dismissal by submitting a letter-of-appeal to the program director within 15 days of receiving notification of the issue.
 That letter should include a brief overview of the issue, a description of the specific concerns expressed by program staff, information about the basis for the student appeal, and an explanation of the student's perspective about why the professional development concern is in error or corrected.
-The student may further appeal the decision to the Dean of the School, the Academic Vice President, and ultimately the Board of Review as outlined in the Graduate Catalog.
+The student may further appeal the decision to the School of Letters and Sciences dean, the vice president for academic affairs, and, ultimately, the Board of Review as outlined in the Graduate Catalog.